 - The analysis assumes like-for-like replacement of vehicles and trips from internal combustion to electric.
 Barring a major breakthrough in battery technology and price, the fundamentals of EV design indicate use of small to medium size vehicles used mainly for typical daily commuting rather than long-distance applications.
 Therefore the electricity consumption and charging demands are likely to be lower than forecast in the Issues Paper. - From our experience, early EV adopters are likely to be attuned to environmental and electricity supply issues and will actively seek time-of-use (TOU) tariffs or schedule charging outside of daytime PV feed-in-tariffs such that there will never be a truly "unmanaged" scenario. - The rapid uptake of distributed PV solar and the offset that this will provide against daytime recharging is not factored in to the analysis in the Issues Paper. - The analysis presented in the Issues Paper looks at system demand at the transmission level which is a poor model for the costs imposed by peak demand.
 The majority of peak network costs are at the distribution level, not the transmission level, and the effect on distribution network peaks needs to be fully assessed in order to calculate the cost of increasing peak demands.
-For example, evening charging at a commercial precinct may have little impact of local distribution network peak demand.
+For example, evening charging at a commercial precinct may have little impact of local distribution network peak demand. - Overseas experience has shown that EV owners in general will attempt to minimise cost by shifting charging times to those that have a lower rate (i.e. night time off peak)

 We believe that if TOU tariffs are made readily available, the cost of increased system peak demand will be minor and that any increased costs will be more than offset by increased network utilisation, thereby leading to lower network and supply prices for all electricity customers.

 Even in a worst-case "unmanaged" scenario, the increase in peak demand due to electric vehicles is likely to be far less than the peak demand caused by air conditioning.